globerhofer/HIPAA-policies/source/sections/disaster_recovery_policy.md

 ### Tabletop Testing

-Tabletop Testing is conducted in accordance with the the CMS Risk Management Handbool, Volume 2 (http://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Downloads/RMH_VII_4-5_Contingency_Plan_Exercise.pdf).
+Tabletop Testing is conducted in accordance with the the CMS Risk Management Handbook, Volume 2 (http://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Downloads/RMH_VII_4-5_Contingency_Plan_Exercise.pdf).
 The primary objective of the tabletop test is to ensure designated personnel are knowledgeable and capable of performing the notification/activation requirements and procedures as outlined in the CP, in a timely manner.
 The exercises include, but are not limited to:

 * Testing to validate the ability to respond to a crisis in a coordinated, timely, and effective manner, by simulating the occurrence of a specific crisis.